-Bonifer and the Holy Hundred join King Renly Baratheon at the beginning of the War of the Five Kings.
-Upon Renly's death, he joins King Stannis Baratheon.
-Bonifer takes part in the Battle of the Blackwater where he is taken prisoner with his men.
-He submits to King Joffrey Baratheon.
+Bonifer joins King Renly Baratheon at the beginning of the War of the Five Kings.
+Upon Renly's death at Storm's End, he joins King Stannis Baratheon.
+Bonifer takes part in the Battle of the Blackwater, where he loses fourteen of his Holy Hundred.
+He then submits to King Joffrey I Baratheon.

 A Feast for Crows